emnh/playground-qud6p1bc/statement.md

 }
 ```

-If you need an even faster generator, probably go with [Xoroshiro128+](https://prng.di.unimi.it/xoroshiro128plus.c).
+If you need an even faster generator, probably go with one of the [Xoroshiro](https://prng.di.unimi.it/).
 Both of them can be further optimized though by using 2,3 or 4 generators simultaneously and getting vectorized.

+sprkrd: The author of xoshiro also recommends seeding using splitmix64 (which is the same seeding algorithm that lehmer64 used).
+In the case of xoshiro it's clear why: states with lots of 0s affect negatively the quality of the produced numbers.
+In case of lehmer, i'm not so sure that splitmix is that much of a requirement, it would seem it'd work with any non-zero seed.

 Once you have chosen a fast random integer generator, you can AND together a few of them, to get probabilities of 1/2, 1/4, 1/8 and so on, for each bit to be set.